DovieW/instant-bookmark/README.md

 Manifest V3 Chrome extension to instantly add bookmarks using keyboard shortcuts.

-You configure **10 shortcuts → 10 bookmark folder paths**.
+You configure **7 slots → 7 bookmark folder paths**.
 When you press a shortcut:

 - If your mouse is hovering a link, the extension saves **that link**.
 - Otherwise, it saves the **current tab**.

+There are also **7 additional shortcuts** (one per slot) that:

+- grab the **first bookmark** from that slot’s folder
+- open it in a new tab immediately after your current tab (or reuse the current tab if it’s a new-tab page)
+- remove the bookmark from the folder

 ## Install (Load unpacked)